the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.4-Building-the-Private-Analytics-Layer/_index.md

 The ETL Lambda performs the following high-level steps each time it runs (either on a schedule via EventBridge or triggered manually):

 1. **Determine the time window / S3 prefix to process**
-   - For example, all objects under `events/YYYY/MM/DD/HH/` for the last hour.
+   - For example, all objects under `events/YYYY/MM/DD/` for the current day.

 2. **List relevant S3 objects**
    - Use `ListObjectsV2` on the Raw Clickstream bucket with the chosen prefix.